 Opioids and other painkillers may also be used in cases of severe pain.
-Individuals who suffer from substantial chronic pain may also benefit from therapeutic morphine pumps.

 Is it time to talk to a pain management professional?
 Whether you live in Austin, Killeen, Waco or the surrounding communities, Advanced Pain Care is here to help.
 Contact us to discuss your concerns and make an appointment with our compassionate doctors.